sudeepraja/sudeepraja.github.io/index.md

 layout: page
 published: true
 ---
-I am a 1st year Ms/PhD student at the College of Information and Computer Sciences, University of Massachusetts Amherst.
+I am a 1st year PhD student at the College of Information and Computer Sciences, University of Massachusetts Amherst.

-I am interested in Machine Learning Theory, Multi-Armed Bandits, Online Learning, Reinforcement Learning Theory, Non Convex Optimization and Randomized algorithms.
+I am interested in Machine Learning Theory, Multi-Armed Bandits, Online Learning, Reinforcement Learning Theory and Convex/Non-Convex/Combinatorial Optimization.

-I write a blog about some of the things I encounter during my research.

 I was a Budding Scientist at Conduent Labs/Xerox Research Center India from June 2016 to June 2017.
 I graduted from the Indian Institute of Technology, Kharagpur with a Bachelor's degree in Computer Science and Engineering in 2016.